 Over the years since 1976, Seekers Church has developed patterns that guide our life as one small part of the Body of Christ.
 These help us remain faithful to our call, help reinforce our core values of commitment and inclusivity, and support the faith journey of Seekers of all ages, and the community as a whole.

-Seekers School of Christian Living
+Seekers School for Christian Growth

-The School generally schedules two semesters each year, with two six-week terms each semester.
+The School generally schedules two semesters each year, with two 6-week terms each semester.
 There is an emphasis on experiential learning, with time for sharing personal experiences related to the subject of the class.
 Classes are small, to allow all participants to experience the feel of a Seekers Church mission group as part of the class experience.

 The school is administered by the Learners and Teachers Mission Group, which plans and develops class schedules, recruits teachers, coordinates classes and the supper that precedes them, and supports the teachers and students.